TobiasPSP/doneland_sources/Components/Microcontroller/Programming/Preparing Sample Sketch/README.md

 ## Development Environment
 To create new *firmware*, you need a tool that lets you *write the code* and that can *compile the code* into the *binary firmware* that a microcontroller needs.
 Such a tool is called *IDE* (*Integrated Development Environment*).

-There are two popular and free  * generic IDEs*:
+There are two popular and free *generic IDEs*:

-* [Arduino IDE](https://www.arduino.cc/en/software): This *IDE* was originally created to make programming *Arduino* microcontroller boards a breeze, and it is definitely *simple to use*.
-Today, it can be easily extended to also support microcontrollers and boards from other vendors (i.e. *ESP8266*, *ESP32*, *ATtiny*, etc.)
+* [Arduino IDE](https://www.arduino.cc/en/software): originally created to program *Arduino* microcontroller boards that meanwhile can be easily extended to support microcontrollers and boards from other vendors, too (i.e. *ESP8266*, *ESP32*, *ATtiny*, etc.)
-* [PlatformIO](https://platformio.org/): This *IDE* is a *plugin* for the free cross-platform *Microsoft* text editor *VSCode*.
-As a *tool targeting professionals*, it is not just as *simple* to set up and may take an hour to get acquainted.
-Due to the underlying *feature-rich VSCode editor*, it is *much more capable* than *ArduinoIDE*, and once your code becomes a bit more complex, its *IntelliSense*, *Code Lens*, and many other tools and services ensure that it stays well manageable. *ArduinoIDE* in contrast is great only with *short code* and *very hard to use* once you start working with source code inside of *libraries*.
+* [PlatformIO](https://platformio.org/): *plugin* for the free cross-platform *Microsoft* text editor *VSCode*.
+Due to the underlying *feature-rich VSCode editor*, it provides a *much more capable* editing experience, especially when code becomes more complex.

 ## Creating Own Firmware
-Firmware is written in the programming language *C++* which is considered to be *difficult to use*.
+Firmware is written in the programming language *C++* which is considered to be *difficult to program*.
 However that is not true when it comes to programming *microcontroller firmware*.
 Here is why:

 ### Frameworks

 With *IDEs* like *Arduino IDE* and *platformio*, you are not really programming a *firmware* all on your own in *pure C++*.
-Instead, you are taking advantage of a *Framework* that takes care of most of the hard work *transparently in the background* so you can focus on the *genuine* things you want your code to do.
+Instead, you are assisted by *Frameworks* that take care of most of the difficult technical aspects so you and your code can focus on the *genuine* things you want your code to do.

-#### Simple C++ Using A Framework
+#### Frameworks Simplify C++

-The *IDE* takes your code and *merges it* with a huge *predefined* set of *libraries* that in turn contain thousands of methods (commands) for your convenience.
+Thanks to *Frameworks*, you don't need to code the hardware directly.
+Instead, the *Framework* provides you with *simple-to-use* commands that internally take care of the difficult things.

-If you for example wanted to turn on or off the built-in *LED* on your development board, you do not have to code complex bitwise register shifts, and in fact you do not even need to know the exact *pin number* the internal *LED* is attached to.
+If you for example wanted to turn on or off the built-in *LED* on your development board, you do not have to code complex bitwise register shifts, and in fact you do not even need to know the exact *pin number* the internal *LED* is attached to:

-Instead, you simply use one of the framework generic methods to control a *GPIO* pin, and you use one of the framework predefined *constants* to access exactly the pin that controls the internal *LED* on your particular board:

 ````c++
 pinMode(LED_BUILTIN, OUTPUT);
 digitalWrite(LED_BUILTIN, HIGH);
 ````

+The code uses one of the frameworks generic methods to control a *GPIO* pin.
+It uses one of the framework predefined *constants* to access exactly the pin that controls the internal *LED* on your particular board.

 #### Hard C++ Programming Without A Framework

-If you would not have the help of a *Framework* and had to rely solely on *C++*, you would have to use code like this to turn the LED on:
+Without the help of a *Framework*, you would have to use hardware-specific code like this to turn the LED on:

 ````c++
 DDRB |= _BV(DDB5);  // Set the corresponding bit in the DDR register to 1 to set Pin 13 to output mode
 PORTB |= _BV(PB5);  // Set pin 13 high using bitwise OR with the bitmask for pin 13
 ````

-Obviously, such code would be beyond the scope of *hobbyists*, and worse yet, the code would *only* work on an *Atmel AVR microcontroller* (i.e. one of the original *Arduinos*), and only when the internal LED is connected to *Pin 13*.
-On *ESP32* microcontrollers, the code would need to be completely different:
+Obviously, such code is beyond the scope of *hobbyists*, and worse yet, the code would *only* work on an *Atmel AVR microcontroller* (i.e. one of the original *Arduinos*), and only when the internal LED is connected to *Pin 13*.
+On i.e. *ESP32* microcontrollers, the code would look completely different:

 ````c++
 REG_WRITE(GPIO_ENABLE_W1TS_REG, 1 << 2); // Set bit 2 in GPIO_ENABLE_W1TS_REG to enable output mode
 REG_WRITE(GPIO_OUT_REG, REG_READ(GPIO_OUT_REG) | (1 << 2)); // // Set bit 2 in GPIO_OUT_W1TS_REG to turn on the LED
 ````

-Thanks to frameworks like *Arduino Framework*, code today is simple to understand and as *hardware neutral* as possible.
-This allowed the *community* to create code that targets a wide variety of microcontrollers and enables you to use code examples that originally might have been written for a completely different microcontroller.
+Thanks to Frameworks, code is simple to understand and *hardware neutral*.
+This allows the *community* to create code that targets a wide variety of microcontrollers and enables you to use code examples that originally might have been written for a completely different microcontroller.

 > [!NOTE]
-> These examples may illustrate *why* it was such a *game changer* when *Arduino IDE* introduced the *Arduino Framework* in the early *2000s*: suddenly, *hobbyists* and *non-programmers* could develop *firmware* for embedded systems.
+> The code comparison lets you appreciate why it was such a *game changer* when *Arduino IDE* introduced the *Arduino Framework* in the early *2000s*: suddenly, even *hobbyists* and *non-programmers* were able create *firmware* for microcontrollers.

 ## Arduino Framework
-*Arduino Framework* is the most popular Framework for *hobbyists*.
-Here are some of the reasons:
+*Arduino Framework* is the most popular Framework for *hobbyists*:

 * **Examples:** Since it has been around the longest time, there are the most *examples* available.
 * **Hardware Neutral:** It targets a wide variety of microcontrollers and is not limited to a particular vendor
 * **Simple to use:** Its *abstraction level* is high.
 It provides a very easy *coding environment*.

 ### Adding Platform Support
-Today, it is easy to add support for almost *any* microcontroller family by adding appropriate *board packages* to *Arduino IDE*.

-Out of the box, *Arduino IDE* comes with support for *Arduino boards* (and its *clones*).
+Out of the box, *Arduino IDE* comes with support for *Arduino boards* (and its *clones*) only, but it takes just a few clicks to add *Platform Support* for almost any other microcontroller:

 #### ESP8266 and ESP32
-To target the *ESP32* and/or *ESP8266* family of microprocessors, add the appropriate *board managers* like so:
+To add support for *ESP32* and/or *ESP8266* microprocessors, add the appropriate *board managers* like so:

 1. Choose *File*/*Preferences*.
 In the text box *Additional Boards Manager URLs, add this: `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json, http://arduino.esp8266.com/stable/package_esp8266com_index.json`, then click *OK*.